Install Confluent Platform Using Docker¶

 - Multi-node Environment

-- For more information, see Configure Multi-Node Environment.
+- For more information, see Configure a Multi-Node Environment with Docker.

 - Persistent Data (Mounted Volumes)